bjornmeansbear/lectureScripts/ASustainableDesigner.md

 We sustainabilitists take over where the environmentalism ends, moving from the realm of the environment into all realms.
 We must allow our designs, strategies and methodologies to evolve and adapt to new ideas — accept and deal with a constant state of flux between nature, society, economy — everything.

-((Spaceship earth?))

-((Flourishing?
-Welfare of all life? some kind of intro?
-Nested circles mindset?))

 ## Quick Background

 In my practice, I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and even built a few digital tools… Regardless of the final forms, or if its client based or self-initiated, I like to treat all design projects as opportunities for intellectual inquiry and self-expression.

-This talk will be a couple of casestudies that specifically deal with sustainability; via constraint, aesthetics, vernacular, reuse, connection … We're going to think about _what Sustainable design might look like_.
+This talk will be a couple of casestudies that specifically deal with sustainability; via constraint, aesthetics, vernacular, reuse, connection … and more generally We're going to think about what Sustainable Aesthetics might look like.

 ## The Sustainabilitist Principles